-The Crew Leader will be supported by a team of 3-4 seasonal apprentices.
+As mentioned, the Crew Leader will be supported by a team of 3-4 seasonal apprentices.
 The Farm’s apprenticeship program is designed to provide recent college graduates with a six-month immersive introduction to farming and team leadership.
 Apprentices will arrive to this position with varied levels of experience, whether at our farm specifically or from other college/university farm/garden programs.
+The Crew Leader will work with farm managers to mentor and empower new apprentices – eventually enabling apprentices to share in crew supervision as the season progresses.

+The Crew Leader will be encouraged to participate in group-text communications and contribute to weekly job lists shared with core farm staff both in-person and online formats.
+These forums help inform the goals of the day and week plus allow opportunities to discuss needs or concerns.

-The Crew Leader will work with farm managers to mentor and empower new apprentices – eventually enabling apprentices to share in crew supervision as the season progresses.Work ethic and the culture of the Dickinson Farm: Success in any business, but especially agriculture, is dependent on hustle, efficient workflow, and attention to detail from all participants.
-The farm management team love the work they do and find beauty and joy on the farm nearly every day, yet they have learned through experience that achieving good harvests and a healthy agroecosystem requires constantly pushing themselves to be faster, smarter and more organized.
-Farmers do not sleep well at night if the crops and livestock are not properly cared for in a timely fashion.
+Additional study through reading and research on your own time is encouraged but not required.
+The farm has an extensive library of useful farming books on many topics that will be available upon request.
+Work ethic and the culture of the Dickinson Farm: Success in any business, but especially agriculture is dependent on hustle, efficient workflow, and attention to detail from all participants.
+The College Farm management team love the work that they do and find beauty and joy on the farm nearly every day.
+Yet they have learned through experience that achieving good harvests and a healthy agroecosystem requires constantly pushing themselves to be faster, smarter, and more organized.

 The Dickinson College Farm sets ambitious goals for vegetable and livestock production and health, as well as for a diversity of education and outreach programming.
 Meeting these goals will require all team members to pay attention to details, think about efficiency of movement, and push themselves to develop a fast pace in repetitive tasks.
 Crew Leader candidates should be prepared to be pushed to develop their speed as a core skill set that will benefit them in any future employment.
-Everyone can all learn to work like a successful professional farmer if they approach the role with an open mind and a positive attitude.
 Since the Farm Crew Leader plays an important role in sharing the culture of hustle and efficiency with apprentices, students, and volunteers on the farm, this will be a recurring theme throughout the season.
 We embrace this mentality as part of the fun of “winning” at the game of farming.

-The Crew Leader will be encouraged to participate in group-text communications and contribute to weekly job lists shared with core farm staff online.
-These forums help inform the goals of the day and week plus allow opportunities to discuss needs or concerns.

-Additional study through reading and research on your own time is encouraged but not required.
-The farm has an extensive library of useful farming books on many topics that will be available upon request.

-Work Responsibilities:

-The crew leader will work directly under the Vegetable Production Manager and will lead the crew in daily tasks.
-It is expected that the crew leader will set the pace when leading the crew, ensuring people are working fast and efficient.
-It is imperative that the crew leader have a positive attitude and the ability to keep the crew motivated.

-Each apprentice will be assigned an area(s) of responsibility at the farm in addition to the day to day workload.
-These responsibilities are designed to give each apprentice “ownership” of a particular aspect of the farm operation.
-Some of the responsibilities require daily attention while others need only weekly oversight though continual attention to detail remains essential.
-Examples of focused areas of responsibility for apprentices include livestock management, irrigation, crew leaders/harvest leader, farmers’ market manager, machine operations, biofuels, education assistant, foodservice events, and compost oversight.